-Length: One Year

-H.S.
-Credit: 1-2 credits per year (May be used for Physical Education requirement)

-Calendar: This course follows the CAREERTEC calendar

-Navy Junior Reserve Officer Training Corp (NJROTC) is a citizenship/leadership development program.
+Length: One-Year (Up to 4 years of curriculum in total 0 Naval Science 1-4) H.S.
+Credit: 1-2 credits per year (May be used for Physical Education requirement) Calendar: This course follows the CAREERTEC calendar Navy Junior Reserve Officer Training Corp (NJROTC) is a citizenship/leadership development program.
 With a four-year curriculum designed to give leaders of the 21st century the knowledge and skills they need to serve our country in a capacity they choose, the course counts as a PE credit.
 Topics covered include National strategy/defense, US Government, the history of sea power, oceanography, meteorology, astronomy, basic electronics, communications, naval engineering, navigation, and health/nutrition/physical fitness.
 NJROTC cadets are required to properly wear a uniform one day a week, participate in physical training, and meet specified grooming standards.
 Naval Science is taught by retired Navy and Marine Corps personnel.
 Any individual considering entering military service should consider enrolling in this course.
-Cadet experiences are enriched through participation in any one of seven extra-curricular teams (precision drill team, air rifle marksmanship team, orienteering team, athletic team, and e-sports team, color guard team, or academic team), community service projects, or overnight trips to various colleges, universities, and military facilities throughout the United States.
-Uniforms, textbooks, training aids, etc. are provided by the United States Navy.
-Additionally, various 3 and 4 year university scholarship opportunities are available to students that qualify.
+Cadet experiences are enriched through participation in any one of seven extracurricular teams (precision drill team, air rifle marksmanship team, orienteering team, athletic team, and e-sports team, color guard team, or academic team), community service projects, or overnight trips to various colleges, universities, and military facilities throughout the United States.
+Government & Public Administration Uniforms, textbooks, training aids, etc. are provided by the United States Navy.
+Additionally, various 3- and 4-year university scholarship opportunities are available to students that qualify.
 Any student attending NJROTC classes are eligible for advance promotion when entering active duty.
 Enrollment is open to grades 9 through 12.
 Students may take the course for one to four years.
 Credit can be used to meet the physical education requirement for graduation.
 Enrollment in this course does not obligate the student for military service in any branch.

-Career Clusters

-Government &

-Public Administration

-HIGHLAND COMMUNITY COLLEGE DUAL CREDIT

-Dual credit provides students the opportunity to earn high school and Highland Community College credit simultaneously.
+HIGHLAND COMMUNITY COLLEGE DUAL CREDIT Dual credit provides students the opportunity to earn high school and Highland Community College credit simultaneously.
 These credits become a part of the student's permanent transcript upon successful completion of the course.
 They may transfer to any educational institution according to the acceptance policies of that institution just as any other credits earned at Highland.

-CAREERTEC

-CAREER AND TECHNICAL EDUCATION CONSORTIUM

-2037 W. Galena Avenue, Freeport, IL 61032, 815.232.0709

-CAREERTEC does not discriminate on the basis of race, religion, color, national origin, gender, or disability in any of its educational programs or in the provision of services to the student.